 Our board of directors has adopted a dividend policy pursuant to which we intend to make quarterly cash dividends to holders of Common Shares of record at the close of business on the last business day of each calendar quarter.
-The current quarterly dividend rate is \$0.225 per Common Share (a rate of \$0.90 per annum), which has increased several times since the Spin-off in 2015 when the quarterly dividend rate was \$0.10 per Common Share (a rate of \$0.40 per annum).
+The current quarterly dividend rate is \$0.275 per Common Share (a rate of \$1.10 per annum), which has increased several times since the Spin-off in 2015 when the quarterly dividend rate was \$0.10 per Common Share (a rate of \$0.40 per annum).
 Each quarterly dividend is paid within 30 days after the applicable record date.
 For the purposes of the Income Tax Act (Canada) and any similar provincial legislation, all dividends on the Common Shares will be eligible dividends unless indicated otherwise.

 The terms of our dividend policy remain, among other things, at the discretion of our board of directors.
 Future dividends on the Common Shares, if any, will depend on the results of our operations, cash requirements, financial condition, contractual restrictions, business opportunities, provisions of applicable law and other relevant factors.
-Under the terms of our second amended and restated credit agreement dated as of February 17, 2022 (the "Credit Agreement"), our amended and restated note and guarantee agreement (the "Senior Note Agreement") governing our senior notes (the "Senior Notes"), our master note agreement dated as of September 29, 2022 (the "NYL Note Agreement") with NYL Investors LLC for private placement issuances of up to US\$150 million of senior unsecured notes ("NYL Notes") and our note purchase and private shelf agreement dated as of September 29, 2022 (the "Prudential Note Agreement") with PGIM Private Capital for private placement issuances of up to US\$300 million of senior unsecured notes ("Prudential Notes"), we are not permitted to pay dividends, whether in cash or in specie, in the circumstances of an event of default thereunder occurring and continuing or an event of default occurring as a consequence thereof.
+Under the terms of our second amended and restated credit agreement dated as of February 17, 2022 (as amended, the "Credit Agreement"), our master note agreement dated as of September 29, 2022 (as amended, the "NYL Note Agreement") with NYL Investors LLC for private placement issuances of up to US\$250 million of senior unsecured notes ("NYL Notes") and our note purchase and private shelf agreement dated as of September 29, 2022 (the "Prudential Note Agreement") with PGIM Private Capital for private placement issuances of up to US\$300 million of senior unsecured notes ("Prudential Notes"), we are not permitted to pay dividends, whether in cash or in specie, in the circumstances of an event of default thereunder occurring and continuing or an event of default occurring as a consequence thereof.
 See "Material contracts" and "Risk factors" below.